 These changes were most effectively accomplished from inside the Trump White House, through the personnel he brought in, he thought, to help him reform the government.
 The tactic has been performed to help the elite make up for the failure of the insiders to defeat Trump in head on battle, or by their originally disregarding him as a fluke.
 That establishment ended up fluking themselves into total defeat over the last two and a half years on this basis.
 They laughed when Trump came down the escalator, and didn’t take him seriously.
 Then they underestimated his ability to fight back and outmanuever them, when they mounted a late drive to try to keep him fom getting the nomination.
 And then they ignored the more honest polling done by IBD, LA Times and Rasmussen showing the election race was close.
 Trump was not a fluke, he simply picked (or broke) the lock the elite had on the election process, while they were too distracted by their arrogance to notice.

 Having blown it the traditional way, the elite has gone to the infiltration route to undo the Trump agenda.
 The short version of the new Deep State plan could be to triangulate Trump by 1) infiltrating his Cabinet with neocons or Goldman Sachs white-shoe boys who butter up his ego, while 2) having the MSM deliberately act in the obviously asinine oppositional fashion they have, drawing the right in to defend Trump all the more earnestly.
-End result, Trump tends to accept the white-shoe/neocon/war party staff counsel as gospel (at best), or as a preamble to their attempt to outright depose him later (at worse).
+End result, Trump tends to accept the white-shoe/neocon/war party staff counsel as gospel (at best), or as a preamble to their attempt to outright depose him later (at worst).
 As the Donald would say, Sad.

 Sound and (Fire and) Fury, Signifying…